urdadx/libre-gradients/README.md

 ## 📁 Project Structure

-OpenResume is created with the NextJS web framework and follows its project structure.
+LibreGradients is created with the NextJS web framework and follows its project structure.

 | <div style="width:115px">**Page Route**</div> | **Code Path**  | **Description**                                   |
 | --------------------------------------------- | -------------- | ------------------------------------------------- |